sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 Why is this happening?
 It has always been true that code is easier to write than to maintain or decommission.
 It's actually becoming harder to decommission code now that software is more interconnected.

+evidence: orgs that are pushing the frontier are already using it how many ppl would have said we need a distributed VCS before git -

 #### Code search is like an ex